abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 ## Future Directions

-This proposal is fairly basic and leaves many improvements for the future.
+This proposal is intentionally fairly basic and leaves many improvements for the future.
 Among them are:

 - the ability for package extensions to define new types that can be used to configure those extensions in package manifests
 - the ability for build tools that want to do so to have access to the full build graph at a detailed level
 - the ability for prebuild actions to depend on tools built by SwiftPM
 - the ability for package extensions (not just build tools) to use libraries provided by other targets
+- the ability for build commands to emit output files that feed back into the rule system to generate new work during the build (this requires support in SwiftPM's native build system as well as in the build systems of some IDEs that use libSwiftPM)

 ## Alternatives Considered

 A simpler approach would be to allow a package to contain shell scripts that are unconditionally invoked during the build.
 In order to support even moderately complex uses, however, there would still need to be some way for the script to get information about the target being built and its dependencies, and to know where to write output files.

-This information would need to be passed down through environment variables or command-line flags, or through file system conventions, and this seems a more subtle and less clear approach than providing a Swift API to access this information.
-If shell scripts are needed for some use cases, it would be fairly straightforward for a package author to write a custom extension to invoke that shell script and pass it inputs using either command line arguments or environment variables, as it sees fit.
+This information would need to be passed to the script through some means, such as command line flags or environment variables, or through file system conventions.
+This seems a more subtle and less clear approach than providing a Swift API to access this information.
+If shell scripts are needed for some use cases, it would be fairly straightforward for a package author to write a custom extension to invoke that shell script and pass it inputs from the build context using either command line arguments or environment variables, as it sees fit.

-Even with an approach based on shell scripts, there would still need to be some way to define the names of the output files ahead of time in order for SwiftPM to hook them into its build graph (needing to know the names of outputs ahead of time is a limitation of the native build system that SwiftPM currently uses, as well as of some of the IDEs that are based on libSwiftPM — these build systems currently have no way to discover new work based on the output of commands that are run).
-Defining these inputs and outputs using an API seems clearer than some approach based on naming conventions or requiring them to be listed in the client package’s manifest.
+Even with an approach based on shell scripts, there would still need to be some way of defining the names of the output files ahead of time in order for SwiftPM to hook them into its build graph (needing to know the names of outputs ahead of time is a limitation of the native build system that SwiftPM currently uses, as well as of some of the IDEs that are based on libSwiftPM — these build systems currently have no way to apply build rules to the output of commands that are run in the same build).

+Defining these inputs and outputs using an API seems clearer than some approach based on naming conventions or requiring output files to be listed in the client package’s manifest.

-Another approach would be to wait to provide extensible build tools until the build systems of SwiftPM and of IDEs using it can be reworked to support arbitrary discovery of new work.
-This would unnecessarily delay use of the many kinds of build tools that can take advantage of the support proposed here, however.
-We believe that the approach taken here, by defining a common approach to various kinds of package extensions and a path toward defining more advanced capabilities over time, will provide some benefit now while still allowing more sophisticated behavior in the future.
+Another approach would be to delay providing extensible build tools until the build systems of SwiftPM and of IDEs using it can be reworked to support arbitrary discovery of new work.
+This would, however, delay these improvements for the various kinds of build tools that *can* take advantage of the support proposed here.

+We believe that the approach taken here — defining a common approach for specifying extensions that declare the capabilities they provide, and with a goal of defining more advanced capabilities over time — will provide some benefit now while still allowing more sophisticated behavior in the future.

 ## References